oliverwiegers/oliverwiegers/README.md

 <hr/>

-My name is Olli I'm \<Operations Engineering Buzzword Here\> Engineer.
+My name is Olli I'm an \<Operations Buzzword Here\> Engineer.
-Professionally I spend my career in various positions from working in great teams to leading great teams.
+Professionally I spent my career in various positions from working in great teams to leading great teams.

 <hr/>